 Action-Decision: The implementation timetable for administering the new SoBUSKE within the School of Business and for AY 2017-2018.
 This assessment will provide the baseline data or future analysis.
 For this academic year, the School of Business collectively decided not to administer the SoBUSKE to collect data for review.
 A new SoBUSKE is under development and will be implemented in AY 2018-2019.

-SLO 5: Accounting.
-Students will demonstrate understanding of key concepts and theories in various technical and functional areas of accounting.
+SLO 5.
+Computer Information Systems.
+Students will demonstrate understanding of key concepts and theories in various technical and functional areas of computer information systems.